DataFire/Integrations/integrations/generated/jumpseller/README.md

   * label `string`: Label given to the CheckoutCustomField
   * position `integer`: Position of the CheckoutCustomField
   * required `boolean`: True if the CheckoutCustomField is mandatory
-  * type `string` (values: text, select, input, checkbox): Type of the CheckoutCustomField
+  * type `string` (values: text, select, input, checkbox, date): Type of the CheckoutCustomField

 ### CheckoutCustomFieldFields
 * CheckoutCustomFieldFields `object`